ekanshuj/ecom/README.md

 <h3>Usage</h3>
-After running the app, you should be able to see the color ecommerce website in your browser at http://localhost:3000.
-You can sign up or log in with your Google account using Firebase authentication, browse and purchase various colors, and make secure payments with Stripe.
+After running the app, you should be able to see the e-commerce website in your browser at http://localhost:3000 [or according to your preferred build tool].

 <h3>Technologies Used</h3>
 This project uses the following technologies: